Uygar Tamer

-Uygar Tamer (* 1971 in Ankara) is a Turkish-Swiss actress and singer.
+Uygar Tamer (born 1971 in Ankara, Turkey) is a Turkish-Swiss actress and singer.

-Biography
+Early life and education

-[Uygar] Tamer was born in Ankara in 1971.
+Tamer was born in Ankara in 1971.
 At the age of eleven, she moved to Zurich, where her mother was posted as an attaché.
 She received her primary education at Turkish, French, and Swiss schools and learned six languages.
-Uygar Tamer trained as an actress from 1996 to 1998 at the European Film Actor School in Zurich.
+Tamer trained as an actress from 1996 to 1998 at the European Film Actor School in Zurich.